 There are many different approaches outsourcing providers take when it comes to pricing, and you can decide what works for you.

 Those handling your back-office activities should have relevant knowledge and experience.
+The last thing firms need is on the job training from their provider.

 Additionally, the investment operations service provider should have a system in place to recruit, vet, hire, and train their talent.
 Team leaders should also be competent and experienced in operations, providing guidance to their staff.